containers/image/docs/containers-auth.json.5.md

 ## FORMAT

-The auth.json file stores encrypted authentication information for the user to container image registries.
+The auth.json file stores, or references, credentials that allow the user to authenticate to container image registries.
 The file can have zero to many entries and is created by a `login` command from a container tool such as `podman login`, `buildah login` or `skopeo login`.
 Each entry either contains a single hostname (e.g. `docker.io`) or a namespace (e.g. `quay.io/user/image`) as a key